Gavin Brown's Enterprise: Relocation to West Village

 In 2003, Brown moved the gallery to Greenwich Street in the West Village.
-The gallery continued to present atypical shows like “Drunk vs. Stoned” (an irreverent two-part exhibition that explored different states of intoxication and induced convivial openings).
+The gallery continued to present atypical shows like “Drunk vs. Stoned” (an irreverent two-part exhibition that explored different states of intoxication and included a soccer match with opposing teams "drunk" and "stoned" and convivial openings).
 In 2007, the Swiss artist Urs Fischer produced his show You by digging a massive crater in the gallery's floor.
 In that same year, Rob Pruitt staged a second “flea market” at the Frieze Art Fair in London in the GBE booth.
 In 2008, at Tony Shafrazi Gallery, Gavin Brown and Urs Fischer co-curated Who’s Afraid of Jasper Johns – a large group-show installed over a wall reproduction of Shafrazi's Four Friends exhibition.
 In November 2008, Jonathan Horowitz installed his exhibition Obama ‘08 that focused closely on the pivotal United States presidential election.

 In 2008, the Passerby location was closed.
 Gavin Brown's enterprise relocated to 620 Greenwich Street in New York City.
 From May 2010, the gallery also occupied the space that its neighbor, famed Manhattan meat purveyors, LaFreida Meats, once occupied.
 The inaugural exhibition at the expanded site was an exhibition of new work by Horowitz entitled, Go Vegan!